infracost/docs/docs/integrations/gitlab_app.md

 2. Infracost runs significantly faster as only changed folders are run based on the GitLab App events.

 Furthermore, if you use Infracost Cloud (our SaaS product):
-- the merge request status (e.g. open, closed, merged) and metadata such as labels, merged-by, and approved-by are included in the dashboard and reports.
+- The merge request status (e.g. open, closed, merged) and metadata such as labels, merged-by, and approved-by are included in the dashboard and reports.
 You can also filter on the merge request status.
 - [Guardrails](/docs/infracost_cloud/guardrails/) and [centralized cost policies](/docs/infracost_cloud/cost_policies/) work without you needing to make changes in your CI/CD pipelines.

 ## Usage